 A cofferdam is proposed for Alternative 3.
 The cofferdam consists of a series of 84-foot diameter circular sheet pile cells constructed using 85-foot-long flat sheet piles.

-The construction of the cells requires sheet piles to be installed using a template.
-The template consists of two to three horizontally mounted ring wales provide support for the vertical flat sheets.
+The construction of the cells requires that sheet piles be installed using a template.
+The template consists of two to three horizontally mounted ring wales to provide support for the vertical flat sheets.
 The sheet piles are installed using a vibratory hammer, working progressively around the ring.
 Once erected, the cells would be filled with well-graded crushed rock.
 The same plan dimension is maintained throughout the cofferdam, allowing for one sheet pile installation template to be utilized for construction of all of the circular cells.
 A layer of riprap would be placed along the upstream toe of the cells for scour protection.
 The cells are founded directly on the decomposed granite.
 The cofferdam accommodates a high design lake level of elevation 468 feet.

 The cofferdam would have a provision for controlled but rapid flooding of the approach channel area to allow for quick equalization of hydraulic loads on both sides of the cofferdam.
 Rapid flooding of the approach channel excavation would be achieved by two or more flood gates installed in the connector cells.
-Each gate would consist of an approximately 100-foot-long, 4-foot diameter pipe mounted with a slide gate on the upstream side of the cofferdam.
+Each gate would consist of an approximately 100-foot-long, 4-foot diameter pipes mounted with a slide gate on the upstream side of the cofferdam.
 Accounting for energy losses at the inlet, outlet, and friction along the pipe walls and at the slide gate, two pipes would allow for infilling of the approach channel excavation area up to the high lake level at elevation 468.34 feet within about 6 hours.

 Prior to cofferdam construction, lake sediments and other soils would be dredged to expose decomposed granite.
 A silt curtain placed around the perimeter of the excavation will be required to control turbidity in the lake.
-The total estimated volume of cofferdam fill materials would be 149,600 cy, almost all of which is cell fill.
+The total estimated volume of cofferdam fill materials would be 149,600 cubic yards, almost all of which is cell fill.

 Potential noise impacts were assessed at noise-sensitive human and wildlife receptors within the vicinity of the proposed project.
-Project activities that were assessed include: approach channel excavation and spur dike construction activities, blasting and traffic.
-A qualitative discussion of potential negative effects on fish species residing in Folsom Lake in the vicinity of underwater approach channel excavation and blasting activities will be developed.
+All project activities with potential for off-site noise impacts were assessed.
+These activities includeapproach channel excavation and spur dike construction activities, blasting activities and project-related vehicular traffic.
+A qualitative discussion of potential effects on fish species residing in Folsom Lake in the vicinity of underwater approach channel excavation will be developed.
 Potential noise-sensitive human receptors within the City of Folsom, Sacramento County, Placer County and El Dorado County were considered.
 Potential noise-sensitive wildlife is assessed within a five-mile radius of the proposed approach channel excavation and spur dike construction area.